 What about the Motorola Moto G7's screen?

-The Moto G7 and G7 Plus are both expected to pack 1080p LCD displays, with the G7 at 6in and the G7 Plus at 6.4in.
-That's a bit of a size bump over the 5.7in and 5.9in displays of the Moto G6 models, thanks to the likely taller dimensions on each due to the notch.
+The Moto G7 and G7 Plus are both expected to pack 1080p LCD displays... and both reportedly at 6.24in.
+That's a bit of a size bump over the 5.7in and 5.9in displays of the Moto G6 models, and it's definitely surprising that they're the same size this time around.

 You'll get the better screens with the Moto G7 and G7 Plus, but the other models pack in different perks instead.